variousauthors/the-valley/NEXTSTEPS.md

     - maybe not!
 The player would visit each basement and would notice that one of them is surrounded by maze paths and they would push up against the walls in search of treasure
+- [x] add a path from east to west across the desert so that the player isn't immediately thrown into the deep end... they can take the plunge if they want (it also connects east to west which is how the map was designed)

 - [] add missing sub-overworlds
   - [] add sub-overworld at 25, 16